What Is a Single-Member LLC? | Everything You Should Know

 1. Pass-Through Taxation

-According to the IRS, a single-member LLC is a disregarded entity for federal income tax purposes [3].
+The IRS treats a single-member LLC as a disregarded entity for federal income tax purposes [3].

 2. Limited Liability for the Single Member